winniewy-lau/J124/finalproject.md

     5.1 Go to the original tab.
     5.2 Sort the "Fatalities" column descendingly.
-    5.3 Create a new tab and put the Top 3 most injuried Fire to it.
+    5.3 Create a new tab and put the Top 3 most deadliest Fire to it.
 Include the Name, Fatalities, Year and County.

   **Result:**

   <img width="502" alt="Screen Shot 2021-08-10 at 10 13 25 AM" src="https://user-images.githubusercontent.com/69986804/128904507-fb27dfd7-20df-49a7-9481-2da80632c943.png">